Can I Start A Sentence With Also

 Evolving Norms of Language Use: Language is constantly evolving, and what was once considered incorrect may become acceptable over time.
 The increasing acceptance of "also" at the beginning of sentences reflects this dynamic nature of language.
 As usage patterns change, grammar rules and style guides adapt to reflect contemporary norms.

 Professional Insights: From a professional standpoint, the decision to start a sentence with "also" should be guided by the specific goals and audience of your writing.
 In formal contexts, such as academic papers or business reports, it may be preferable to use alternative constructions to maintain a polished and sophisticated tone.
-However, in less formal contexts, such as blog posts or marketing materials, starting a sentence with "also" can be an effective way to enhance clarity and engagement.
+Still, in less formal contexts, such as blog posts or marketing materials, starting a sentence with "also" can be an effective way to enhance clarity and engagement.

 Tips and Expert Advice